Writing blog posts that people actually read is one of the most valuable skills you need to have

 With this, you’ll get to know how many people are searching for answers to some questions related to your topic.

-Read the top 5 ranking posts for each of these keywords.
-Notice the quality of their content and things they have covered.
-The key here is to determine what the top ranking posts have in common when it comes to content coverage and they are signaling relevancy to the keyword intent.
+• Read the top 5 ranking posts for each topic.
+Note the quality of their content and what they cover.
+Look for similarities in content coverage and relevance to the keyword intent.

-Read a lot, and make use of Evernote web clipper, to capture the ideas and inspirations directly to your Evernote note.
-The capturing of ideas is very important so that you can refer them when writing your blog post.
+• Read extensively and use the Notion web clipper – Save to Notion extension – to save ideas and inspirations directly to your Notion note.
+It’s important to capture ideas so you can refer to them when writing your blog post.

 Planning and outlining the blog content

-Once you have a list of all the possible questions that people are searching in the topic and also the things you need to include in the form of research, its time to organize the researched data, prepare and plan the post.
+Once you have compiled a list of all the possible questions that people are searching for on the topic, as well as the necessary research components, it is time to organize the collected data and start preparing and planning the post.

 For organizing the data, and creating a meaningful outline out of it, you can use outlining apps like Dynalist (I prefer) or Workflowy.